 21 Cypress Cres, Cabarita Beach NSW 2488

 A stay at Halcyon House ticks all the boxes: a warm welcome and style (how could I not love a hotel that specializes in blue, white and stripes!).
 The interiors by acclaimed designer Anna Spiro epitomizes Australian-coastal-chic- grazes-hands-slightly-with-the-Hamptons.
-It has an awarded yet relaxed restaurant, a casual bar where you are welcome any time, a glistening blue swimming pool and the best part is that it is a lazy barefoot stroll across the grass to the ocean.
+It has an awarded yet relaxed restaurant.
+There’s a casual bar where you are welcome any time.
+Not to mention, a glistening blue swimming pool.
+The best part is that it is a lazy barefoot stroll across the grass to the ocean.

-My Typical Day at Halcyon House: a long walk along Cabarita beach, a refreshing swim in the ocean followed by breakfast al fresco.
-The decision is always difficult as the menu is laden with the best the region has to offer including macadamias and local mangoes.
+My Typical Day at Halcyon House is a long walk along Cabarita beach.
+Then a refreshing swim in the ocean followed by breakfast al fresco.
+The decision is always difficult as the menu is laden with the best the region has to offer, including macadamias and local mangoes.
 Fresh juice and strong coffee is a given.

-The pool calls early in the day and a gin and tonic on your stripey sunlounger featuring the local Ink Gin by the Husk Distillery is that kind of treat where you justify to yourself that somewhere in the world, it is happy hour.
+The pool calls early in the day.
+A gin and tonic on your stripey sunlounger featuring the local Ink Gin by the Husk Distillery is that kind of treat where you justify to yourself that somewhere in the world, it is happy hour.

-When hunger strikes, head over and grab a bar stool, the best place to enjoy that Australian classic of a prawn sandwich sided with a glass of local rose of course!
+When hunger strikes, head over and grab a bar stool.
+It’s the best place to enjoy that Australian classic of a prawn sandwich sided with a glass of local rose.
 Back to pool.
 Sleep, swim, repeat.

-Those who are able may want to loan one of the Malibu surfboards on offer and hit the beach or perhaps take a bike ride along the coastal path.
+Additionally, those who are able may want to loan one of the Malibu surfboards on offer and hit the beach.
+Conversely, maybe a bike ride along the coastal path is in order.
 More my style is a treatment at the Halcyon House Spa.
 Now we are on holidays.